landrade/gqlgen-cache-control-plugin/README.md

 ### CDN Caching

 It's possible to enable the Gqlgen to provide a `Cache-Control` header based on your cache hints in `GET` or `POST` requests.
 To do it you need wrap your server using `cache.Middleware` function.
-It will add `Cache-Control` header to all responses.
+It will add `Cache-Control` header to all responses that have set cache.

 ```go